Easy to Learn Data Modeling: From Basics to Practical Table Design (DASP/DAP)

 • What if we unconditionally use artificial identifiers?

-• The habit of thinking about case data
+• The habit of thinking about sample data

 6. Relationship [FK]: Connection between tables - Join